 - 2.1.1 It is the applicant's responsibility to prepare the renewal package in time to receive the new certificate.
 This should occur 90 days prior to the expiration of the current certificate. - 2.1.2 The repair station must demonstrate the need for renewal of approval for EASA Part-145 certification, as detailed in the Initial Certification Process above (see Section B, paragraph 1.2.1).
 A relevant customer may be an EASA Part-145 AMO, European operator, leasing company, or distributor.
 The applicant must: - a.
 Complete the EASA Form 16, and - b.
-Check that the EASA Supplement reflects the repair station's current procedures and activities and that it complies with the most recent changes to the MAG.
+Submit the declaration of compliance. - c.
+Check that the EASA Supplement reflects the repair station's current procedures and activities and that it complies with the most recent changes to the MAG. - 2.1.3 EASA Form 16 plus any amendment to the EASA Supplement, if appropriate, the declaration of compliance, and a copy of the Air Agency Certificate and associated OpSpecs should be sent to the appropriate FSO at least 90 days prior to the end of the current 2-year renewal cycle of the EASA Part-145 approval.